BROADSoftware/HADeploy/docsite/docs/plugins_reference/ranger/ranger_relay.md

 ranger_username|yes|The user name to log on the Ranger Admin.
 Must have enough rights to manage policies ranger_password|yes|The password associated with the admin_username.
 May be encrypted.
 Refer to [encrypted variables](../core/encrypted_vars) validate_certs|no|Useful if Ranger Admin connection is using SSL.
 If no, SSL certificates will not be validated.
 This should only be used on personally controlled sites using self-signed certificates.<br>Default: `yes` ca_bundle_relay_file|no|Useful if Ranger Admin connection is using SSL.
-Allow to specify a CA_BUNDLE file, a file that contains root and intermediate certificates to validate the Ranger Admin certificate.<br>In its simplest case, it could be a file containing the server certificate in .pem format.
-This file will be looked up on the relay host system, on which this module will be executed. ca_bundle_local_file|no|Same as above, except this file will be looked up locally, relative to the main file.
-It will be copied on the relay host at the location defined by ca_bundle_relay_file hdfs_service_name|no|In most cases, you should not need to set this parameter.
+Allow to specify a CA_BUNDLE file, a file that contains root and intermediate certificates to validate the Ranger Admin certificate in .pem format.<br>This file will be looked up on the relay host system, on which this module will be executed. ca_bundle_local_file|no|Same as above, except this file will be looked up locally, relative to the main file.
+It will be copied on the relay host at the location defined by `ca_bundle_relay_file` hdfs_service_name|no|In most cases, you should not need to set this parameter.
 It defines the Ranger Admin HDFS service, typically: `<yourClusterName>_hadoop`.<br>It must be set if there are several such services defined in your Ranger Admin configuration, to select the one you intend to use. hbase_service_name|no|In most cases, you should not need to set this parameter.
 It defines the Ranger Admin HBase service, typically: `<yourClusterName>_hbase`.<br>It must be set if there are several such services defined in your Ranger Admin configuration, to select the one you intend to use. kafka_service_name|no|In most cases, you should not need to set this parameter.
 It defines the Ranger Admin Kafka service, typically: `<yourClusterName>_kafka`.<br>It must be set if there are several such services defined in your Ranger Admin configuration, to select the one you intend to use.